Ericsson/codechecker/docs/web/authentication.md

 ```
 usage: CodeChecker cmd token del [-h] [--url SERVER_URL]
                                  [--verbose {info,debug,debug_analyzer}]
-                                 TOKEN
+                                 NAME

 Removes the specified access token.

 positional arguments:
-  TOKEN                 Personal access token which will be deleted.
+  NAME                  Name of the personal access token that will be deleted.

+options:
+  -h, --help            show this help message and exit

+common arguments:
+  --url SERVER_URL      The URL of the server to access, in the format of
+                        '[http[s]://]host:port'. (default: localhost:8001)
+  --verbose {info,debug_analyzer,debug}
+                        Set verbosity level.
 ```
 </details>